jojozhuang/jojozhuang.github.io/_posts/2018-01-06-express-middleware.md

 ```
 Start the server and access http://localhost:3000/ in browser.
 You will see the error instead of the image.
 ![image](/public/posts/2018-01-06/internalerror.png){:width="600px"}
-In the terminal, we see the error log.
+In the console, we see the error log.
 ```sh
 $ node error.js
 Web Server started on port 3000